CompleteUnityDeveloper/12_Tile_Vania/README.md

 **After watching (learning outcomes)…**

 Explain to a fellow student the design of what we'll be building and to start exploring options for creativity.

+### 3 Slicing Sprite Sheets ###

+**In this video (objectives)…**

+1. Import sprite sheets to be used for our platformer.
+2. Use the automatic or slice-by-grid options in Unity to slice our sprite sheet into individual sprite images for our game.

+**After watching (learning outcomes)…**

+Be capable of slicing sprite sheets to make individual assets.